skalarproduktraum/phd-thesis/chapters/track2track.md

 We intend to tackle this problem by using a combination of eye tracking and virtual reality.

-The user can be tasked to follow a cell with his/her eyes, the gaze direction recorded, and the targeted cell then determined, turning the 3-dimensional localisation problem into a 1-dimensional one — from the whole volume of image data, to a single ray through it.
+The user can be tasked to follow a cell with her eyes, the gaze direction recorded, and the targeted cell then determined, turning the 3-dimensional localisation problem into a 1-dimensional one — from the whole volume of image data, to a single ray through it.
 The human visual system, as described in [Introduction to Visual Processing], is excellent in following moving objects smoothly, and in datasets used for cell tracking, the cells can also be assumed to move smoothly.
 Interestingly, the particular kind of eye movement we are exploiting here, _smooth pursuits_ — see [Eye movements] for details — is rather underexplored in human-computer interaction.
 To the author's knowledge, only [@piumsomboon2017] use it in their _Radial Pursuit_ technique.
-In _Radial Pursuit_, the user can select an object by following it in a scene with his eyes, and it will become more "lensed-out" the longer he does that.
+In _Radial Pursuit_, the user can select an object by following it in a scene with her eyes, and it will become more "lensed-out" the longer she does that.

 With the addition of virtual reality to the mix, we can first help the user with orientation in the dataset, and second, utilise the tracking data from the head-mounted display, consisting of head position and head orientation, for constraining the eye tracking data to remove outliers or spurious pupil detections, or even foveate the rendering of the volumetric dataset.